kanmaytacker/system-design/demos/nosql/README.md

 The demos are designed to run on your local machine using `Docker Compose`.
 You can find the `docker-compose.yml` [here](./docker-compose.yml).

-!!! note
-    If you don't have Docker or Docker Compose installed, follow the instructions [here](https://docs.docker.com/compose/install/).
+> If you don't have Docker or Docker Compose installed, follow the instructions [here](https://docs.docker.com/compose/install/).

 To start the database servers, run the following command from this directory: